 Annual Cash Incentive Compensation.
 We provide annual cash incentive compensation to motivate and reward performance by the executive officers.
 We measure this performance by comparing Farmer Mac's results against specified short-term goals established by the Compensation Committee and reviewed by the Board.
 In determining the performance goals and weightings for the year, the Compensation Committee considers competitive practices for incentive design and seeks to encourage prudent risk-taking within Board-established parameters by balancing growth in business volume and earnings with risk management objectives.
-Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2020 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), business volume (25% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).
-These are the same metrics and weightings used to determine short-term incentive compensation for 2019, although the Committee changed the methodology for some of the specific goals for 2020 compared to 2019:
+Consistent with this philosophy, the Compensation Committee chose performance goals and weightings for 2021 that it believed struck the appropriate balance among the corporate goals of earnings (25% weight), business volume (25% weight), and asset quality (15% weight), as well as an individual's leadership and strategic performance (35% weight).
+These are the same metrics and weightings used to determine short-term incentive compensation for 2020 and use the same methodology for some of the specific goals as first adopted for the design of the 2020 annual cash incentive compensation program:

-- the result for the Business Volume metric for 2020 was determined based on an average of monthly balances during the calendar year rather than as of the last day of the calendar year; - the specified levels for the maximum payout of 200% for the Earnings and Business Volume metrics reflect the "stretch" goals for those metrics for 2020 in Farmer Mac's 5-year strategic plan; and
+- the result for the Business Volume metric for 2021 continued to be determined based on an average of monthly balances during the calendar year rather than as of the last day of the calendar year; - the specified levels for the maximum payout of 200% for the Earnings and Business Volume metrics continued to reflect the "stretch" goals for those metrics for 2021 in Farmer Mac's strategic plan; and - the specified levels for the ratio of substandard assets to regulatory capital metric for 2021 remained more difficult to achieve compared to the years before 2020.